*Applications for this role are currently closed. They’ll reopen on 2nd January 2024 and will close on 31st January 2024.

 Stage Two

 This stage is a questionnaire and online assessments.
 The assessments include verbal, numerical, and logical reasoning tests.
-You’ll have seven days to complete them.
+You’ll have five days to complete them.
 No additional time to complete them will be given.
 If you pass the online assessments, you will automatically proceed to stage three.

 Stage Three